Research into pain perception in babies

-By working with the program Marianne learned to program in Matlab, but the learning experience was much broader.
+Working in Oxford, Marianne learned to program in Matlab, but the learning experience was much broader.
 The diverse composition of the research group taught her to approach problems from different angles.
 In addition, she has experienced the power and usefulness of public engagement in science.

 It was also an enriching experience on a personal level.
 Marianne: "In August 2018, I graduated as a physician and as a biomedical scientist.
 My experience in Oxford made me realise what I find interesting (neuro-development) and what I want to do now (PhD!), but also what kind of doctor and researcher I want to be later: one who works together, explains well and has eyes for each individual."

 With your support we can give more scientists and talented students the chance to realise their dreams and projects.
 Would you like to find out more about supporting your alma mater?
 Please visite our Contribution page.